-Transform any plastic playhouse into a stunning cottage with spray paint!
-Learn how to paint this Little Tikes Playhouse makeover like a pro!
+Transform any plastic playhouse into a stunning cottage with spray paint! you won’t believe the before picture of this little Tikes Playhouse makeover!

 Check out the “before” playhouse…

 I’m gearing up for a new dark roof on our own home so it was fun to play with colors on this little cottage to see how we liked the color scheme.
 We’re, of course, partial to pink front doors but thought this pretty beachy blue would be fun for either gender!

 Read on for the full step-by-step on how to paint a plastic playhouse.
 Leave any further clarifications or questions you have in the comments– we’d love to hear from you! 🙂

 Supplies to PAint a plastic playhouse